Roadblocks to Hell is now available on Amazon.com

 Fiction, based on a true story

-Roadblocks to Hell is an arresting, drama filled,
+Roadblocks to Hell is an arresting, true crime, drama filled,

 and redemptive narrative story

 Convicted of trying to kill the police chief at 15, Walt faces years in adult prison.

 This is the compelling story of Walther Colt, headed down the dark and dangerous road of life in prison – without parole.

 Cali, a young Mennonite girl from a strict religious background r

 Can she help?
 How will she help?